CJAndrew84/REST.wise_Scripting/20260505-ProjectWiseDataGovernance/Article.md

 - Spin up a project
 - Get going quickly

-Where Benito’s approach helps is reducing the overhead.
-Especially around discipline folders and user lists.
+Where Benito’s approach helps is reducing the overhead, especially around discipline folders and user lists.
 Define it once in the template, only create what you need.
-That’s solid.

 I’ve worked in setups where that was already happening.
-The foundations were there, colleagues have built a UI to request disciplines, and the deployment script only created what was needed.
+The foundations were there, colleagues built a UI to request disciplines, and the deployment script only created what was needed.

 That works well for getting a project up and running.

 But that’s not really the problem I’m interested in anymore.

 > It’s not about how we create templates.
-> It's not even about how we create projects from those templates.
+> It’s not even about how we create projects from those templates.
 > It’s about how we understand them, control them, and keep track of what’s changed.

 If someone joins tomorrow, can they answer: